Someone once said: “Deer hunting is a lot about nothing.”

 This time for introspection can have a profound impact on one’s life.
 I know this firsthand.

 It was in the deer stand decades ago that I was better able to cope with my dad’s death.
-He was an ardent deer hunter who died at 58 years of age on Labor Day in 1998.
+He was an passionate deer hunter who died at 58 years of age on Labor Day in 1998.
 The time spent daily for hours without deer moving during that fall’s firearm season in Nebraska helped me to put things in proper perspective.
 I realized I still needed to reach out to specific family members for further consolation concerning my father’s passing.

 You can be sure when I am out in the deer woods this autumn, I will be pouring over the aspects of my life.